Precise predictions for boosted Higgs production: Predictions for the gluon-fusion channel

 \subsection{Event generators}

 In this section we report the predictions obtained with different event generators for the boosted-Higgs scenario.

 We compare the following Monte-Carlo tools: \begin{itemize} \item {\tt POWHEG gg$_{-}$h}~\cite{Alioli:2008tz}: NLO accurate for inclusive gluon fusion and LO (${\cal O}(\alpha_s^3)$) in the $p_\perp$ spectrum.
 The calculation is performed in the heavy-top EFT.
 The default {\tt POWHEG} $\mu_R$ and $\mu_F$ scales are used.
-The {\tt hfact} parameter~\cite{Alioli:2008tz} is set to $h=104$~GeV as in the CMS analysis note~\cite{Sirunyan:2017dgc} (this only impacts the predictions matched to a parton shower below). \item {\tt POWHEG HJ}~\cite{Campbell:2012am}: NLO accurate (${\cal O}(\alpha_s^4)$) in the Higgs $p_\perp$ spectrum.
+The {\tt hfact} parameter~\cite{Alioli:2008tz} is set to $h=104$~GeV as in the CMS analysis~\cite{Sirunyan:2017dgc} (this only impacts the predictions matched to a parton shower below). \item {\tt POWHEG HJ}~\cite{Campbell:2012am}: NLO accurate (${\cal O}(\alpha_s^4)$) in the Higgs $p_\perp$ spectrum.
 The calculation is performed in the heavy-top EFT. $\mu_R$ and $\mu_F$ are set to $H_T/2=1/2\left(\sqrt{m_H^2+p_\perp^2} + \sum_{i=1}^n|p_{t,i}|\right)$, where $p_{t,i}$ is the transverse momentum of the $i$-th radiated parton (n = 1 for Born/Virtual events, n = 2 for real events). \item {\tt HJ-MiNLO}~\cite{Hamilton:2012rf}: NLO for inclusive gluon fusion and NLO in the $p_\perp$ spectrum. $\mu_R$ and $\mu_F$ are always set to $p_\perp$.
 The calculation is performed in the heavy-top EFT, but finite $\mtop$ effects can be included via a rescaling by the LO spectrum in the full SM.
 Born events with one jet terms are proportional to $\alpha_s^2(m_H)\alpha_s(p_\perp)$, while NLO corrections are proportional to $\alpha_s^2(m_H)\alpha^2_s(p_\perp)$. \item {\tt MG5$_{-}$MC@NLO}~\cite{Alwall:2014hca,Frederix:2016cnl}: predictions obtained by merging samples of $0$,$1$, and $2$ jets, NLO accurate for all the above multiplicities.
 Finite $\mtop$ corrections are included exactly in the Born and real corrections for all multiplicities, and approximately in the virtual corrections by rescaling the heavy-top EFT virtual corrections by the LO result in the full SM.
-The scale is set following the {\tt FxFx}~\cite{Frederix:2012ps} prescription and the merging scale is set to $30$~GeV. \end{itemize}
+The scale is set following the {\tt FxFx}~\cite{Frederix:2012ps} prescription and the merging scale is set to $30$~GeV.
+The merging scale sets the effective momentum scale at which the event sample transitions between the various jet-multiplicities, cf. Section 2 of Ref.~\cite{Frederix:2012ps}. \end{itemize}